-This Easy Sushi Bake is everything you love about sushi in a recipe you can easily follow at home.
-This dish is flavorful and delicious, with creamy crab topping and spicy mayo.
+This Easy Sushi Bake is flavorful and delicious, with creamy crab topping, crunchy shrimp tempura, and spicy mayo.
+This dish is everything you love about sushi in a recipe you can easily follow at home.

 Table Of Contents